 Why it works:

-How to get started: Pick a product category you’re genuinely interested in.
-Create helpful, honest reviews.
+How to get started: Pick a product category you're genuinely interested in and create helpful, honest reviews.
+(The "genuinely" matters: post-March-2026, both Google and audiences punish content that reads like it exists only to carry a link.)

 8. Digital Course Sales with Auto-Enrollments

-Once created, your online course can run entirely on autopilot.
-Platforms like Teachable and Thinkific can manage everything from signups and payments to course delivery and certificates.
+Once created, an online course can run on autopilot.
+Platforms like Teachable and Thinkific manage signups, payments, delivery, and certificates.

 Why it works:

-How to get started: Choose a topic you’re confident about teaching.
-Use Loom or ScreenPal to record lessons, then upload them to your chosen platform.
+How to get started: Choose a topic you're confident teaching.
+Record with Loom or ScreenPal, then upload to your platform.

 9. Vending Machines with Inventory Apps

-Modern vending machines use smart tech to track sales, inventory, and even equipment issues.
-You only restock when needed, which makes it a great automated business idea.
+Modern vending machines track sales, inventory, and equipment issues.
+You only restock when needed.

 Why it works: